yxni98/EMNLP_2022/_pages/venue.md

 **Can I drink in the UAE?**

 The legal drinking age in the UAE is 21, except in the Emirate of Sharjah, where alcohol consumption is illegal.
+Sharjah is situated north of Dubai, about 1 hour and 45 minutes from Abu Dhabi by car.
 Being intoxicated in public is not permitted.
 Abu Dhabi has a zero tolerance policy, and there are severe fines and penalties for those caught driving while under the influence.

 <!--  Guidebooks and conversations with colleagues offer many suggestions for polite and appropriate behavior in Abu Dhabi.
 For example, learn a selection of Arabic phrases and use them when greeting new people.